coredataengineers/CDE-Capstone-Project-Cohort-2/README.md

 A `Power Point` or something similar for presentation of the entire project to the management.
 Project submission will close on the `4th December, 2025`.

-Github link should be submitted in the link HERE.
+Github link should be submitted via the link [HERE](https://forms.gle/akrFfwk4dzxGJzmYA).

 ###  PLEASE REACH OUT ON SLACK IF CLARIFICATION NEEDED.